 The issue of Palestinian refugees continues as well.
 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) estimates that there are roughly 449,957 refugees in Lebanon; 450,000 in Syria; and 2,097,338 in Jordan.
 The UNRWA estimates that there are 5.6 million Palestinian refugees in total.
-These nations have encountered difficulty providing basic amenities for the refugees, and this migration has changed the demographics of neighboring countries.
+These nations have encountered difficulty providing basic amenities for the refugees, and the migration of displaced Palestinians has changed the demographics of neighboring countries.
 Many Palestinians have faced further displacement due to regional instability attributed to the Islamic State.
 Palestinian Arabs in Jordan, many of whom have been granted Jordanian citizenship, are close to becoming the majority population over Jordanian Arabs.